Page cover

 There are a range of ways technology can be adapted to become more accessible.
 Accessibility settings do more than read text aloud or magnify the screen.
 Most devices now come with a range of different settings that can make them a lot easier to use.
 These settings can be applied for a range of cognitive, vision, hearing and motor needs.

-AbilityNet is the leader in supporting accessible technology. lets you search a filter a range of accessibility support for most devices by category of need, adjustment, condition or symptom.
+AbilityNet is the leader in supporting accessible technology.
+My Computer, My Way lets you search a filter a range of accessibility support for most devices by category of need, adjustment, condition or symptom.
 They also have a free helpline to provide telephone tech support to help people - 0800 048 7642.

 Often people only think of sight loss and screen readers when considering accessibility of online services.
 There are many other conditions which affect people’s online experience.